 The Committee also has reporting obligations and to this end it gathers, monitors and reviews data which is included in its annual reports.
-It also commissions an independent review of Code operations every three years.
+It also commissions an independent review of Code operations every five years.

-Amendments to the Code of Conduct can only be made by the Committee, in consultation with its stakeholders, appropriate individuals, industry and the Department of Natural Resources and Mines (DNRM, the Department).
+Amendments to the Code of Conduct can only be made by the Committee, in consultation with its stakeholders, industry and the Department of Natural Resources and Mines (DNRM, the Department).
+As discussed later in this report, the Code was updated in May 2015.